jhfoxliu/iMVP/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-**THE SOFTWARE IS WELCOMED TO ANYBODY FOR ACADEMIC USAGE.
-PLEASE DO NOT USE THIS SOFTWARE IN YOUR MANUSCRIPT SENT TO THE EDITORS BEFORE WE FORMALLY HAVE A CITATION ACCESS.**

 ## Contact

 For any bugs, please post them in `Issues`.

-For the issues about iMVP framework, you can also contact `Jiangheng Liu` (jhfoxliu@gmail.com) directly.
+For the issues about iMVP framework, you can also contact `Jiangheng Liu` (jhfoxliu@gmail.com or jil4026@med.cornell.edu) directly.

 For the issues about the interactive interface (bugs, feature requests, and etc.), please contact `Jing Yao` (yaoj39@mail2.sysu.edu.cn).

 ## Citation

-NaN
+Liu, J., Huang, T., Yao, J. et al. Epitranscriptomic subtyping, visualization, and denoising by global motif visualization.
+Nat Commun 14, 5944 (2023). https://doi.org/10.1038/s41467-023-41653-4